 Today, the site is slowly transitioning into a personal site where I write and think about digital work.

-There are four different themes, each with four color choices, on this site.
+There are four different themes, each with three different color settings, white, color and black, on this site.
 You decide which one you prefer with the icons in the top center.

-The classic mode, the C, represents the old serif based site with some textures.
-The font in this theme is Charter and is overall more sophisticated.
+• The classic mode, the C, represents the old serif based site with some textures.
+The font in this theme is Charter, and the whole look is more sophisticated.

-I started using the Internet when you still had to dial an ISP with a modem before the web even was a thing, and IRC was the way to talk to other people on the net.
-Back then, you also called Bulletin Board Systems (BBS) and enjoyed the great-looking ANSI graphics that enabled you to download things.
+I started using the Internet when you still had to dial an ISP with a modem before the web was even a thing, and IRC was the way to talk to other people on the net.
+Back then, you also called Bulletin Board Systems (BBS) and enjoyed the great-looking ANSI graphics while downloading things.
 That was when the web was born, and I started to create websites.

-01♥ - Check out binarypassion.com to nerd down on text mode graphics.
+01♥ - Check out binarypassion.com to nerd out on text mode graphics.

 To this day, this is my professional life, and I couldn't be happier with that choice.